diannejardinez/Web-Design-Challenge/README.md

 - Landing page : project summary and links to each visualization
 - Four visualization pages: visualization plot and description of significance.
 Visualizations also have title and heading tag
 - Comparison data page: all visualizations
-- Data page: displays the project dataset
+- Data page: displays the project dataset with a locked scrollbar for dataset

+Additions to website:
+- Additional visualizations within some of the four visualization pages
+- Meaningful icons next to page headers